Clouda-team/Cloudajs/README.md

-##How to update existing installation to lastest version of sumeru?
+##How to update existing installation to lastest version

 ### Check current installed version